Sandstone

 An outcrop of sandstone on the eastern coast of Scotland.
 Hematite is again responsible for the reddish coloration.

-Sandstone is a granular rock but usually it is assumed that these grains are mostly composed of silicate minerals.
+Sandstone is a granular rock, but usually it is assumed that these grains are mostly composed of silicate minerals.
 Clastic rock which is composed of carbonate shells is considered to be a special type of limestone (calcarenite or coquina), not sandstone or conglomerate.

-Uses of sandstone
+Uses

 Crushed sandstone (as sand) is a common filling material in road construction and sand is a principal component of concrete.
 Pure quartz sand is a source of silica which is used to make glass, carborundum, and semiconductors.
-Some strong sandstones with sharp grains (gritstone) are good for grinding.
+Some strong rocks with sharp grains (gritstone) are good for grinding.

-Sandstone is also a very valuable material for geologists because it is abundant, resistant to diagenesis, and contains lots of information to reconstruct the Earth’s geologic history.
+This rock is also a very valuable material for geologists because it is abundant, resistant to diagenesis, and contains lots of information to reconstruct the Earth’s geologic history.

 References